 Imagine if those HGTV contractors forgot a major step.
-Like the contractor guy knew the hardwood was going to take two weeks to arrive, but he forgot to order it and now the crew can’t install the cabinets or appliances on time and the whole project is derailed.
-Had the foreman worked from an action plan, it's unlikely this mistake would have happened.
+Like the foreman knew the hardwood was going to take two weeks to arrive, but he forgot to order it and now the crew can’t install the cabinets or appliances on time and the whole project is derailed.
+Had he worked from an action plan, it's unlikely this mistake would have happened.

-So now that we've all fantasized about our dream homes for the last 15 minutes, how can we take this principle and apply it to growing our businesses?
+So now that we've all fantasized about our dream homes for the last 15 minutes, how can we take this principle and apply it to growing our practices?

 First, we need to get really clear on where it is we want to go.
-Spend some time visualizing exactly where you want to be biz-wise in 12 months time.
+Spend some time visualizing exactly where you want to be client-wise in 12 months time.
 Make the picture so clear in your mind that you begin to believe it's actually happening.
 It can help to bring in your other senses and imagine what you might hear, smell, and feel emotionally if this was your reality.
-If you need a little guidance, head here and read the post about visualization for mompreneurs.

 Next, ask yourself these three hypothetical questions